open5e/open5e/source/characters/races.rst

 ^^^^^^^^^

 As a lightfoot halfling, you can easily hide from notice, even using other people as cover.
-You’re inclined to be affable and get along well with others.
+You're inclined to be affable and get along well with others.

 Lightfoots are more prone to wanderlust than other halflings, and often